mongodb/mongo/README.third_party.md

 3. <a id="note_ssl" href="#ref_ssl">^</a>
     OpenSSL is only shipped as a dependency of the MongoDB tools written in Go.
-The MongoDB shell and server binaries use Windows’ cryptography APIs.
+The MongoDB shell and server binaries use Windows' cryptography APIs.